top of page

 Planning Ahead is an Act of Care

 Creating an LPA isn’t about expecting the worst.
 It’s about preparing with quiet strength.
-It’s about making sure your voice is heard, even in silence.

 Who would you trust to decide for you?